Kids SecuriDay Mentor Code of Conduct

 • Use resources in a proper manner and not make improper use of inside information; or your position, status, power or authority, to gain, or seek to gain, a benefit or advantage for yourself or for any other person.

-Kids SecuriDay encourages and empowers our volunteers to use their personal social media networks to share our stories and our work.
-Our volunteers are sometimes our biggest advocates and we’d love to see everyone get involved in helping to spread news of our work.
-If you use your own resources to participate in social media in your own time, you are covered by the same broad principles as other volunteers who comment in a private capacity on public issues.
+Kids SecuriDay encourages and empowers our mentors to use their personal social media networks to share our stories and our work.
+Our mentors are sometimes our biggest advocates and we’d love to see everyone get involved in helping to spread news of our work.
+If you use your own resources to participate in social media in your own time, you are covered by the same broad principles as others who comment in a private capacity on public issues.
 Please feel free to share posts about your work with Kids SecuriDay, but kindly keep in mind the following points.

 1. Be a good ambassador.
 Your behaviour and comments online reflect on the event, so do not engage in behaviour online that would not be acceptable at the event.